nav-logo

 The lawsuit argues that promoting these bars as snacks for a healthy lifestyle is misleading to consumers who may not be aware of their high sugar content.

 The lawsuit highlights the content visible on Clif Bar packaging, including the phrase “nutrition for sustained energy,” and suggests these claims contribute to a false perception of the bars as a nutritious option.
-The plaintiffs claim that if they had known the bars' nutritional profile, they may not have purchased them.
+The plaintiffs claim that if they had known the bars' nutritional profiles, they may not have purchased them.

 The class action lawsuit is being led by a group of plaintiffs who represent consumers who have purchased Clif Bars under the belief that they were healthier snack options.
 The defendant in the case is Clif Bar & Company, a subsidiary of Mondelez International, a leading corporation in the snack and confectionery industry.